 Likewise, a COMPLIANCE COMMITTEE has been set up to make day-to-day decision-making regarding compliance more agile, to monitor this and report to the corporate Governing Body on the development and functioning of the Crime Prevention Model.
 All in order to ensure greater efficiency, agility and effectiveness of the Crime Prevention Model and a culture of compliance inside the organisation.

-The COMPLIANCE COMMITTEE is made up of the Compliance Officer and two members of the Board of Directors.
+The COMPLIANCE COMMITTEE is made up of the Compliance Officer and three members of the Board of Directors.

 SUMA CAPITAL has set up a channel for whistleblowers (email@example.com) as a high-level oversight measure, so that any direct member (administrators, employees, professionals or executives) or associate (collaborators or suppliers) can report any indication or suspicion of behaviour that may constitute: